 While it may appear obvious that a mooring should be in sheltered waters, the degree of shelter offered varies tremendously, both between different ports and even different parts of the same harbour or estuary.
 This has an important bearing on a number of factors – some moorings are “summer only”, with boats needing to go ashore or be accommodated elsewhere outside the main boating season, when the strongest gales and storms tend to be experienced.

 Finally, what is the risk of the boat being damaged while moored?
 In reality much can be done to mitigate this, using additional mooring lines, protecting against chafe and having plenty of oversize fenders, but it’s important to analyse this aspect in advance.
+(If your boat is damaged, see our article on boat damage: how to handle it safely.

 Types of mooring